Design Review Board

 - and is not in a historic district,

 - and proposes an increase in floor area,

 - and is a site plan (for City Council approval, for Planning Commission approval, PUD, planned project or administrative amendment to an approved site plan that includes significant building facade changes).

 Any project meeting these criteria is required to meet with the Design Review Board as part of the normal site plan review process.
 Compliance with the Board's commentary is voluntary.

 The Design Review Board consists of 7 members, including two landscape architects, two architects, one planner, one developer and one contractor.
 Each member is appointed by the Mayor and approved by City Council and serves a three-year term.

 The Design Review Board meets on the third Wednesday of each month, as needed.
 Meetings are advertised through the GovDelivery notification service, in the lobby of City Hall, and by mailings to residents and property owners within 500 feet of the proposed development site.
-Meetings are open to the general public, however, there is no public hearing or commentary period.
+Meetings are open to the general public.

 The Design Review Board meeting schedule, agendas and packets are available at the City of Ann Arbor's Legislative Information Center.